DivinoAG/SuperClicker/docs/prd.md

 - **Epic 1: Foundational Setup & Core Click Logic:** Establish the project structure and implement the fundamental clicking mechanism and the main application window.
 - **Epic 2: Advanced Control and Hotkeys:** Integrate system-wide hotkeys for controlling the application and dynamically adjusting the click interval.
+- **Epic 3: Hotkey Customization:** Implement the UI and logic for user-configurable hotkeys.

 ## 6. Epic Details